Is your kitchen floor tough enough to handle daily wear and tear?

 - Available in polished, honed, or textured finishes for slip resistance

-- Suitable for radiant floor heating but may require specific underlayments
+- Suitable for radiant floor heating, but may require specific underlayments

 - High density reduces wear, but care is needed to prevent scratching or etching